 Invest in a heat tape timer to minimize energy use

-Homeowners who have heat tape installed on their roofs or in gutters to help prevent winter ice dams often find that heat tape also warms up their electricity bills.
+Home and commercial building owners who have heat tape installed on roofs or in gutters to help prevent winter ice dams often find that heat tape also warms up their electricity bills.

 Heat Tape Timer

 50% of project costs up to $200 for electrician-installed timers.
 Click the "Rebate application" button and fill out the form.
 Or call an Energy Coach for assistance, (970) 704-9200.

 Holy Cross Energy customers

 50% of project costs up to $2,500 for electrician-installed timers.
 Click the "Enroll now" button and fill out the form to get started.